ukparliament/ontologies/meta/weeknotes/2023/46/index.md

 ## Librarians of the Week

 Librarians of the Week being much like buses, you can wait a wee while, then they all turn up at once.
 Last time out Librarians [Anna](https://twitter.com/anna_buck), Emily and [Jianhan](https://twitter.com/jianhanzhu) were lucky enough to get their mitts on our much-prized trophy.
-This week, it's the turn of Librarians [Ayesha](https://twitter.com/askalibrarylady) and [Claire](https://twitter.com/tinysprite) to step up to the podium, Prosecco corks popping.
+This week, it's the turn of Librarians [Ayesha](https://twitter.com/askalibrarylady), [Claire](https://twitter.com/tinysprite) and Deanne to step up to the podium, Prosecco corks popping.

 For the last few weeks they've had their heads buried in committee reports and [secondary legislation maps](https://ukparliament.github.io/ontologies/procedure/maps/legislation/secondary/), attempting to capture the assorted ways in which the [Joint Committee on Statutory Instruments](https://committees.parliament.uk/committee/148/statutory-instruments-joint-committee) might report on an instrument.
 Their fine, fine work is now complete, but may require some explanation.
 Read on, dear reader.